bootdotdev/blog/content/backend/how-long-to-become-backend-dev.md

 5. Are you good at doing research and looking things up online?
 6. Have you done any data work using Excel or SQL?
 7. Do you *enjoy* working with computers?
 8. Are you good at math?
-Algebra would be great, trigonometry and calculus would be fantastic!
+Algebra would be great, and trigonometry and calculus would be fantastic!
 9. Have you done any coding before?

 If you can answer "yes" to any of these questions, your journey will be quite a bit faster!
 Use the list below to see how your answers to these questions should alter your expectations.